get-smooth/crypto-lib/doc/rip-XXX.md

 ## Security Considerations

-The changes are not directly affecting the protocol security, it is related with the applications using `P256VERIFY` for the signature verifications.
-The “secp256r1” curve has been using in many other protocols and services and there is not any security issues in the past.
+The changes are not directly affecting the protocol security.
+The security is related to the level of investigation the target curve has been through.

 ## Copyright